Google Photos to offer only 15GB free space from June 1

-San Francisco, May 7 (IANS) Google Photos, which currently offers unlimited free storage for "high quality" photos for all users, will only offer 15GB of free storage space for new photos and videos starting next month.
+San Francisco: Google Photos, which currently offers unlimited free storage for "high quality" photos for all users, will only offer 15GB of free storage space for new photos and videos starting next month.

 However, this change doesn't apply to those who own a Pixel 2 or later, XDA Developers reported.